 He has been a resident at many institutions, including Yaddo, The Hans Scharoun House of the Ferdinand Moller Foundation in Germany, Qwatz in Rome, and at The William Penn Performing Arts Institute through a major Artists & Communities grant from The Mid-Atlantic Arts Foundation.

 VanDyke has served as a Visiting Faculty Fellow at The University of Chicago, Illinois State University, The Pennsylvania Governor’s School for International Studies, Krabbesholm Academy in Denmark, and The University of Alaska Fairbanks, and has been a visiting artist and critic at many institutions, including CalArts, Columbia University, Florida State University, The Museum School in Boston, Cranbrook Academy of Art, Parsons The New School, Tyler School of Art Rome, and the University of Tennessee Knoxville.
-He currently serves on the faculty of the Pig Iron/University of the Arts MFA program in Devised Performance; at Mass Art (Low Res MFA program in Studio Art and graduate programs); in the Cornell University Spring Semester in NY; and as a Visiting Critic at The GWU / Corcoran School BFA program.
+He has taught recently at the Pig Iron/University of the Arts MFA program in Devised Performance; at Mass Art (Low Res MFA program in Studio Art and graduate programs); in the Cornell University Spring Semester in NY; and as a Visiting Critic at The GWU / Corcoran School BFA program.

 In the fall of 2022 he will join the undergraduate faculty of Bard College as an Artist in Residence in Studio Arts.